zarzouram/lt2316-h20-aa/README.md

 ```

-There are two special cases where the two NERs share the same words, but they belong to two different groups.
+There are two special cases where the two NEs share the same words, but they belong to two different groups.
 As the BIO encoding cannot handle such cases, I decided to take them out.
 The reference to these two elements are:

 1. File: `DrugDrug-Interaction/Train/DrugBank/Chlorothiazide_ddi.xml`
    Sentence id: DDI-DrugBank.d46.s19